Senior Lecturer and Researcher in LegalTech Contact: email@example.com

+The project ProLeMAS investigated reification to fill the gap between formalizations in deontic logic and the richness of natural language semantics.
 The following two main limitations of current approaches in deontic logic were identified and addressed in ProLeMAS:

 - Proposals in deontic logic are typically propositional, i.e. their basic components are whole propositions.
 A proposition basically refers to a whole sentence.
-On the other hand, NLS includes a wide range of fine-grained intra-sentence linguistic phenomena: named entities, anaphora, quantifiers, etc. It is then necessary to move beyond the propositional level, i.e. to enhance the expressivity of deontic logic to formalize the meaning of the phrases constituting the sentences.
+On the other hand, natural language semantics includes a wide range of fine-grained intra-sentence linguistic phenomena: named entities, anaphora, quantifiers, etc. It is then necessary to move beyond the propositional level, i.e. to enhance the expressivity of deontic logic to formalize the meaning of the phrases constituting the sentences.

-In ProLeMAS, a new logical framework, called reified Input/Output logic, has been devised.
-Reified Input/Output logic integrates the reification-based logic defined by Jerry R. Hobbs, on which I gained expertise in the context of the PDTB (cf. (Robaldo and Miltsakaki, 2014)), within the Input/Output logic proposed and extensively studied by prof. van der Torre (for an introduction, cf. [Makinson and van der Torre, 2000]).
+In ProLeMAS, I devised a new logical framework called reified Input/Output logic [Robaldo and Sun, 2017].
+Reified Input/Output logic integrates the reification-based logic proposed by prof. Jerry R. Hobbs for natural language semantics within the Input/Output logic proposed by prof. Leon van der Torre (for an introduction, cf. [Makinson and van der Torre, 2000]).